 - Have humility.
 Even if you have training in mental health or a medical field, do not assume that you are informed or knowledgeable about a family or child’s situation.
 It’s possible that a child can have mental illness without exhibiting any outward signs of it.
 I recently met a polite, friendly teenager who happens to have serious psychiatric illness; she appeared to be a typical 16-year-old.

-- Educate yourself from reputable sources such as the NIMH mental health information and NAMI.
+- Educate yourself from reputable sources such as the National Institute of Mental Health and NAMI.

 - Respect the privacy of the child and the family.
 Avoid asking intrusive questions and pay attention to the impact of your questions on the listener.
 I witnessed an adolescent struggling to avoid answering the intrusive questions asked by an adult during a Friday night kiddush at a synagogue.
 The adult is a practicing mental health counselor and she should have paid attention to the teenager’s obvious discomfort.
 The girl reported that because of her discomfort caused by that conversation, and her concern that other people might ask similar questions, she planned to avoid attending any synagogues.

 - Certain individuals in the local Jewish community constantly spread personal information about families’ psychiatric matters.
 Knowing that any information shared could be broadcast erodes feelings of trust.
 I have asked a rabbi to address the issue of lashon harah about psychiatric illness and I am hoping for a community response.

 - When you observe that parents and children are having difficulties, offer them privacy.
 It can be uncomfortable to witness parents and children who are engaged in conflict; however, your involvement or offer to help can ignite the situation.

 - Realize that the families whose children have mental illness are attempting to create or maintain well-balanced lives and that when they socialize, they may want to discuss topics other than their children.